Bugged by a Bee

 Bugged by a Bee is a 1969 Warner Bros.
 Looney Tunes animated cartoon directed by Robert McKimson.
-It starred Cool Cat, and was the final cartoon from the 1930–1969 era to bear the Looney Tunes name, and the last from that era to be widely released.
+It starred Cool Cat, and was the final cartoon from the original Looney Tunes/Merrie Melodies series to bear the Looney Tunes name, and the last from that era to be widely released.
 One more cartoon, Injun Trouble, would follow Bugged by a Bee, but it was in the Merrie Melodies series.

 This cartoon was the last Looney Tunes short until 1987's The Duxorcist.

 Synopsis

 Cool Cat, a student at Disco Tech, sings about how he's "workin' through college to gain a lotta knowledge."
 A bee disturbs him which he swats to the ground with his guitar.
 As the angry bee sharpens its stinger, Cool Cat checks out the college's sports programs and decides to try out pole vaulting to impress the female students.
 His first attempt goes wrong when his pole gets stuck in a chipmunk's hole, and when he goes again the bee stings him as he begins his run-up.
 The pain gives Cool Cat enough power in his run-up to set a record-breaking vault over the pole and the college's baseball coach is impressed enough to let him try out for the team.